Hong Kong shops defy ban on trade in pangolin scales

 An estimated one million of the animals have been plucked from Asian and African forests over the past decade, shunting them onto the list of species at the highest risk of extinction.

-Another shop on the same street had an even bigger stash of deep-fried scales, also concealed behind stacks of boxes and on sale for HK$82 per 40 grammes.
+Another shop on the same street had an even bigger stash of deep-fried scales, also concealed behind stacks of boxes and on sale for US$82 per 40g.

 “Pangolin can rid the body of toxins.
 This is really good quality and worth the price,” the saleswoman said.